LSSI-ETH/plmfit/README.md

 **Fine-Tuning Methods Explained:**
 - `--ft_method`: Specifies the fine-tuning method ('feature_extraction', 'full', 'lora', 'bottleneck_adapters').
 - `--target_layers`: Targets specific layers ('all' or 'last'), not applicable for 'feature_extraction'.
 - `--head_config`: JSON configuration file for the head, defining the task (regression, classification, domain adaptation).
-- Additional parameters similar to embedding extraction command.
+This JSON file needs to be located in `./config/training/` folder.
+The argument should be the relative path of the file to the `./config/training/` folder.
+For further documentation, refer to the [training management guide](./config/training/README.md).

 **Understanding Fine-Tuning Methods:**
 1. **Feature Extraction:**
    - Description: This method involves extracting embeddings with a pre-trained model before fine-tuning a new head on these embeddings.
 It is less computationally intensive as it does not require updating the weights of the pre-trained model.
+To automatically use embeddings extracted beforehand, use the same `output_dir` argument.
    - Prerequisite: Embedding extraction must be completed first, as it uses these embeddings as input.
+The same `output_dir` argument needs to be passed.
    - Pros: Efficient in terms of computation; reduces the risk of overfitting on small datasets.
    - Cons: May not capture as complex patterns as methods that update deeper model layers.
 2. **Full Fine-Tuning:**